-The Low country dances of the southern plains mostly spread in coastal areas such as Galle, Matara, Hambanthota etc .
-It has two contents of Devil dance & Deity Dance.
+The Low country dances of the southern plains mostly spread in coastal areas such as Galle, Matara, Hambantota, etc. It has two contents, Devil dance & Deity Dance.

-Dances of Sri Lanka states that Low Country dances are very different from Kandyan dance—the only similarity being the basic mandiya pose of knees half bent and spread outward, and arms bent at the elbows in line with the chest.
-These dances are very ritualistic, and the use of masks is prevalent through all of them.
+Dances of Sri Lanka state that Low Country dances are very different from Kandyan dance—the only similarity being the basic mandiya pose of knees half bent and spread outward, and arms bent at the elbows in line with the chest.
+These dances are very ritualistic, and the use of masks is prevalent throughout all of them.

 Daha Ata Sanniya

-Kolam are masked ritualistic dances too, but they differ from the shanthikarma, mainly because they are more theatric than the other ritualistic dances.
+Kolam is a masked ritualistic dance too, but they differ from the shanthikarma, mainly because they are more theatric than the other ritualistic dances.
 Traditionally, kolam were rituals performed to mitigate issues that arise with pregnancy.